Last updated: June 20, 2026

 Can I get a pump before the baby is born?

 Some private plans allow ordering before birth, while other plans wait until after delivery.
-Texas Medicaid pump coverage is generally discussed as after delivery.
-Call your plan during pregnancy so you know the exact timing.
+Medicaid and CHIP timing can depend on plan rules.
+Call during pregnancy so you know what to do after delivery.

 What if my employer says I must pump in a bathroom?